CLI Usage

 get Command

 Retrieve Kubernetes resources from both the live cluster and KubeArchive.
-Results are merged and displayed together.
+The command merges and displays results together.

 Resource Specification